DanCyNyx/-WIP-quickshell-dots/README.md

 # -WIP-quickshell-dots
-Dots for all my quickshell code. gonna try and make a differently styled panel for everything outside of plain-config
+Dots for all my quickshell code.
+Still very WIP but should be done in about a month? so around December 4th